eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

   $ kubectl get namespaces
   ```

-If the command is successful, you see a list of current namespaces.
+If the command is successful, you see a list of current projects.
 If not, ensure that you are logged into your Kubernetes or OpenShift cluster.

 - For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
 Run the following commands on OpenShift and IBM Cloud only.
-The `<namespace>` variable is the namespace into which you plan to install Codewind:
+The `<project>` variable is the project into which you plan to install Codewind:
-  - If the namespace is not present with `oc create namespace <namespace>`, create the namespace.
+  - If the project is not present with `oc create namespace <project>`, create the project.
-  - Switch to your Codewind-only namespace with `oc project <Codewind-namespace>`.
+  - Switch to your Codewind-only project with `oc project <Codewind-project>`.
-  - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
+  - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<project>`.
-  - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.
+  - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<project>`.

 # Deploy a remote Codewind service and keycloak using the Codewind CLI